sundaramvdubey/sundaramvdubey/README.md

 ###  About Me

 I am a 17-year-old developer and tech enthusiast currently bridging the gap between academic research and real-world engineering.
-My journey involves exploring the hidden patterns in data by day and getting lost in fictional worlds by night.

 -  **Institutional Focus:** Applied AI & Data Science at **IIT Jodhpur** | AI-driven Analytics at **IIT Mandi**.